top of page

 Fund Raising Updates:

-We welcomed visitors who came in and enjoyed coffee, cakes and soup with yummy filled rolls at the fund raising.
-We raised £373.00 and there will be Gift Aid to add.
+Our coffee, cakes and soup with yummy filled rolls raised £373.00 and there will be Gift Aid to add.
 We hope to hold another coffee and lunch day during the summer and our Saturday coffee mornings continue on the second Saturday of each month.
 We also have a coffee, tea cake and chat drop in every Thursday 9.30 until 11.30.

 Pam Alexander has now finished her Walk All Over Cancer Challenge 2024 to walk 10,000 steps every day of March and would like to thank everyone who supported her.
 She walked a total of 328,486 steps during the month which equates to 156 miles/251 km and raised £649, for Cancer Research UK.
 She has said that this would not have been possible without the support of her church family so thank you all once again for your kind generosity.